kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 ENTRYPOINT ["./app"]
 ```

-You will need to push both your `build` and `run` images in order to properly
+You will need to push both your `build` and `run` images to your registry in
-cache layers.
-If you only push your `run` image, build layers will not be
+order to properly cache layers.
+If you only push your `run` image, build
-included, and will not be available for caching in subsequent builds.
-Your
+layers will not be included, and will not be available for caching in
-build pipeline should first pull previous `build` and `run` images, build and
+subsequent builds.
+Your build pipeline should first pull previous `build` and
-tag the new images, and then push both.
-Since I'm the only user of these
+`run` images, then build and tag the new images, and finally push them both.
-images, I typically tag them by commit hash for precise referencing.
+Since I'm the only user of these images, I typically tag them by commit hash
+for precise referencing.

 ```bash
 # Ignore pull failures since this is just for the cache.